The two truths of Mayor Parker hiring spouses of City Hall insiders | Helen Ubiñas

 Call it a signal flare that’s meant to offer a warning about some potentially choppy ethical waters that could directly impact the lives of Philadelphians.

-Case in point: In defense of what’s now the fourth spouse of a City Hall insider chosen to serve in Parker’s administration, the mayor’s chief of staff, Tiffany W. Thurman, said: “The notion that qualified women cannot have their own careers separate from their spouses is archaic, sexist, and offensive”
+Case in point: In defense of who’s now the fourth spouse of a City Hall insider chosen to serve in Parker’s administration, the mayor’s chief of staff, Tiffany W. Thurman, said, “The notion that qualified women cannot have their own careers separate from their spouses is archaic, sexist, and offensive”

 Also true is that public officials should avoid even the appearance of a conflict of interest.
 And if you have to explain yourself, you already have a problem.